Nara's World Heritage Sites

 What sets the World Heritage Sites of Nara apart

-Present-day Kyoto, once known as the old capital of Heian-kyo, has undergone great developments over the years, transforming it into a modern city, in which little remains of its former appearance.
-Much has been lost with the impact of war and the transition into a highly modern city.
-Though both Kyoto and Nara are known as ancient cities of Japan, their ambiance is entirely different.
+Present-day Kyoto, once called Heian-kyo or Kyo in later years, has experienced considerable development, reshaping it into a modern city where little of its former appearance remains.
+Much has been lost due to the effects of repeated wars and the transition into a contemporary city.
+Although Kyoto and Nara are recognized as ancient cities of Japan, their atmospheres are entirely different.

 See more about Nara's eight World Heritage Sites.